-    - Required Time: 10 forty-five minute sessions
+- Estimated Time: 10 forty-five minute sessions

 Life in the Universe is a free and innovative 10-day curriculum that provides interactive videos, hands-on activities, lesson plans, and student worksheets to engage students in the science and social implications of the search for extraterrestrial life in the universe.
 The curriculum can be used for classroom instruction or during out-of-school programs.

 The program covers the objects within our solar system; distance and size scales within the universe; planetary conditions necessary to support life; history of the search for exoplanets; and methods for searching for exoplanets (with a focus on the Transit Method).
 Join us as we use WorldWide Telescope to journey around the solar system in search of life in the universe!